scolapicchioni/spa30/Lab06/readme.md

 We are going to use the [Templates](https://github.com/IdentityServer/IdentityServer4.Templates)

+**NOTE: At the time of the writing the templates have not yet been updated to .NET core 3, so you may want to go to the [GitHub repo](https://github.com/IdentityServer/IdentityServer4.Templates/tree/master/src/IdentityServer4AspNetIdentity) and clone this it, instead of installing the templates on the command line.**

 - Open a command prompt and navigate to your `Labs\Lab06\Start\MarketPlace` folder
 - If you haven't installed the IdentityServer templates yet, do it by typing the following command: